nobullshitsoftware/guard.js/README.md

 ## Authors and License

-The authors are listed in the AUTHROS file, the license is kept in the LICENSE file.
+The authors are listed in the AUTHORS file, the license is kept in the LICENSE file.